-Loggerheads are found all over the world in tropical, subtropical and temperate waters, from Newfoundland to Argentina in the Atlantic Ocean, and from Alaska to Chile in the Pacific.
-Oddly enough, some loggerheads inhabit murky waters such as in the Northern Gulf Coast while others prefer the crystal clear waters of the Caribbean Sea.
+Loggerheads are found all over the world in tropical, subtropical, and temperate waters, from Newfoundland to Argentina in the Atlantic Ocean, and from Alaska to Chile in the Pacific.
+Oddly enough, some loggerheads inhabit murky waters such as in the northern gulf coast of the United States, while others prefer the crystal clear waters of the Caribbean Sea.
 They regularly travel long distances along the coast or in the open ocean.
 Occurring in the spring and summer, nesting season draws loggerheads onto secluded beaches at night.
 Using their flippers and snout, they dig giant holes in the sand and lay about 100 eggs, which they bury before returning to the ocean.
 The temperature of the sand determines the time it takes for hatchlings to emerge as well as their gender.
 Using the light of the moon illuminating the ocean, newly emerged hatchlings find their way to the sea.
-Hatchlings are believed to begin life adrift in the open ocean on a bed of Sargassum seaweed, where communities of tiny plants and animals thrive.
+Hatchlings are believed to begin life adrift in the open ocean on a bed of sargassum seaweed, where communities of tiny plants and animals thrive.
 When they have reached a length of 15 to 20 inches (40 - 50 cm), they migrate to shallow, coastal waters.

 Adult loggerheads use their powerful jaws to crush and eat bottom-dwelling invertebrates.
 These include horseshoe crabs, mussels, sea urchins, conchs, oysters, and clams.
 In addition, they feed on sponges, shrimp, and jellyfish, whose stinging tentacles do not hurt loggerheads.